HowdyMoto/StockTracker_PyPortal_Titano/README.md

 # StockTracker_PyPortal_Titano
  A stock tracker for AdaFruit PyPortal Titano

-Step1: Get a PyPortal Titano:
+Step 1: Get a PyPortal Titano: https://www.adafruit.com/product/4444
-https://www.adafruit.com/product/4444

 Step 2: Upload this code to the Titano